.

 Specific volunteer tasks include:

-• Processing Photographs and Acoustic Recording: In the office, you will help process photographs for photo identification.
+• Processing Photographs and Acoustic Recording: In the office, you will help to process photographs for photo identification.
 You will also be trained in how to process acoustic recordings.
 These activities will take place when the weather is unsuitable for field work, but please bear in mind that this activity may be a large portion of your overall expedition in periods of bad weather.

 Life in the Field

 Upon your arrival, we will present the general expedition and house rules.
-You’ll receive a safety briefing (safety protocol onshore and boating safety) and important tips for successful field work.
+You’ll receive a safety briefing (safety protocol onshore and boating safety) and important tips for successful fieldwork.

 DAILY ACTIVITIES